 Roll Call.
 If I am pronouncing your name incorrectly, I apologize in advance for doing so.
 Please let me know the correct pronunciation and the name you would like to be called.

-If anyone needs to leave the room for any reason, they must write in their agenda where they are going, and they must present their agenda so I may initial it on the proper line.
+If anyone needs to leave the room for any reason, they must ask permission, and fill out their E-Hall Pass on the computer.